 Identify Transaction & Events

-The first step in the accounting process is to identify the transactions and events which can be measured in monetary terms.
+The first step in the accounting process or accounting cycle is to identify the transactions and events which can be measured in monetary terms.

 Suppose, you go to a gift shop and buy some gifts for your brother and make a cash payment of Rs.
 1500.
 Purchase of the gifts for cash is an example of a transaction, which involves a reciprocal exchange of two things: